tkosciol/cmi-workshops/docs/qiita-16S-analysis.rst

 As you can see, this file contains 30 samples with between approximately 11,000 and 200,000 features, in our case, picked-OTUs (or operational taxanomic unit).

 Now we can begin analyzing these samples.
 Let’s go ahead and select "dflt_name (BIOM)" then select “Process”.
 This will take us to the commands selection page.
-Once there, the commands pull down tab can be accessed which will initially display five actions.
+Once there, the commands pull down tab can be accessed which will initially display twenty-five actions.

 .. figure::  images/command_options2.png
    :align:   center

-We will now go through the use of each command which will enable you to generate summaries, plot your data, calculate statistics to help you get the most out of your data.
+We will now go through the use of some of the most-used commands which will enable you to generate summaries, plot your data, and calculate statistics to help you get the most out of your data.

 Rarefying Data
 ~~~~~~~~~~~~~~

-To start, the data must be rarefied.
-This means that all the samples in the analysis will be randomly subsampled to this number of features, in this case OTUs, reducing potential alpha and beta diversity biases.
+For certain analyses such as those we are about to conduct, the data should be *rarefied*.
+This means that all the samples in the analysis will have their features, in this case OTUs, randomly subsampled to the same, desired number, reducing potential alpha and beta diversity biases.
 Samples with fewer than this number of features will be excluded, which can also be useful for excluding things like blanks.
 To choose a good cutoff for your data, view the histogram that was made when we generated the summary of the data.

 .. figure::  images/histogram2.png
    :align:   center

 An appropriate cutoff would exclude clear outliers, but retain most of the samples.
 Here we have already removed blanks from our data and eliminated the outliers prior to analysis so we will just use the minimum number of features observed in our samples (11030) as the cutoff.

-To rarefy the data, select "Rarefy features" from the drop-down menu.
+To rarefy the data, select "Rarefy table" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/rarify_parameter_without_number3.png
    :align:   center